Meta-Semantics Augmented Few-Shot Relational Learning: The Proposed Method

-As demonstrated by prior studies~\cite{Gmatching, GANA}, local relational information plays an important role in improving the representation learning of entities in kGs.
-In light of this, we propose an attentive neighbor aggregator which captures the local relational information of a given entity and imbues the embedding of the target entity with such information.
+As highlighted by prior studies~\cite{Gmatching, GANA}, local context information plays a vital role in learning entity embeddings in KGs.
+In light of this, we propose a context-aware neighbor encoder that aggregates local neighborhood of a given entity to enrich its embedding learning.